ganeti/ganeti/man/gnt-instance.rst

 The option ``-f`` will skip the prompting for confirmation.

-If ``--allow-failover`` is specified it tries to fallback to failover if it already can determine that a migration wont work (i.e. if the instance is shutdown).
+If ``--allow-failover`` is specified it tries to fallback to failover if it already can determine that a migration won't work (i.e. if the instance is shut down).
 Please note that the fallback will not happen during execution.
 If a migration fails during execution it still fails.

 Example (and expected output)::

     # gnt-instance migrate instance1
-    Migrate will happen to the instance instance1.
-Note that migration is **experimental** in this version.
-This might impact the instance if anything goes wrong.
+    Instance instance1 will be migrated.
+Note that migration might impact the instance if anything goes wrong (e.g. due to bugs in the hypervisor).
 Continue?
     y/[n]/?: y
+    Migrating instance instance1.example.com
     * checking disk consistency between source and target
-    * ensuring the target is in secondary mode
+    * switching node node2.example.com to secondary mode
+    * changing into standalone mode
     * changing disks into dual-master mode
-     - INFO: Waiting for instance instance1 to sync disks.
-     - INFO: Instance instance1's disks are in sync.
+    * wait until resync is done
+    * preparing node2.example.com to accept the instance
     * migrating instance to node2.example.com
-    * changing the instance's disks on source node to secondary
+    * switching node node1.example.com to secondary mode
-     - INFO: Waiting for instance instance1 to sync disks.
-     - INFO: Instance instance1's disks are in sync.
+    * wait until resync is done
+    * changing into standalone mode
-    * changing the instance's disks to single-master
+    * changing disks into single-master mode
+    * wait until resync is done
+    * done
     #